 - Maya Island Air is the other option Monday, Wednesday & Thursday at 1pm from San Pedro Airport on Ambergris Caye.

 - Astrum Helicopters has two different helicopter tours – a regular private tour or a happy hour tour with champagne.
 The huge advantage to the helicopter tour is being able to see everything so much closer.
 The 1 – 1.5 hour private charter departs from San Pedro and Belize City.
 The price is quite a bit higher but the experience is amazing.

-Other Ways to See the Great Blue Hole
+Other Ways to See the Belize Great Blue Hole

-- Diving – If you are an experienced diver with an Advanced PADI certification, scuba diving in the Great Blue Hole is probably on your bucket list.
-While it’s not filled with colorful fish, the stalactites that start 130 feet below the surface and the reef sharks are the real attraction.
+- Diving – If you are an experienced diver with an Advanced PADI certification, scuba diving in the Great Blue Hole is probably on your bucket list along with other Belize dive sites.
+The stalactites that start 130 feet below the surface and the reef sharks are the real attraction of the Blue Hole.
 It is a dangerous dive without adequate experience and sadly some people have died there.
 Most dive companies require 24 prior dives for participants.